 What does this mean for cancer programs?

+FD will continue to expand programs for young adults impacted by cancer.
+We aim to reach more adults year over year by expanding programs, building community and prescribing adventure.
 By strengthening medical center partnerships, implementing a robust recruitment strategy, and investing in local adventure communities, FD’s oncology programs will continue to thrive.

 I have more questions.